pavankumarchowdary35/Embedding-Adapter/README.md

 ## Embedding Adapters

-The core concept behind embedding adapters is as follows: Given a set of query embeddings, and corresponding sets of relevant and irrelevant document embeddings for each query, the model learns a transformation that adjusts the vector space.
+The core concept behind embedding adapters is as follows: Given a set of query embeddings, and corresponding sets of relevant and irrelevant document embeddings for each query, the adapter model learns a transformation that adjusts the vector space.
 This transformation "squeezes" and "rotates" the space, mapping it to a new space where relevant documents are closer to the query.
 We refer to this transformation as an 'adapter,' as it is applied after the output of the embedding model.

 ## RAG Use Case

 Consider a scenario where you have a large corpus of text, and you want to build a Q&A system on that corpus.
 The initial step involves splitting the text corpus into chunks, converting these chunks into embeddings, and storing them in a vector database.

 When a user makes a query, the goal is to retrieve text chunks from the vector database that are relevant to the query.
-Vector databases like Chroma or Pinecone utilize Approximate Nearest Neighbors (ANN) algorithms, such as HNSW, to fetch approximate nearest neighbors to the query embedding.
+Vector databases utilize Approximate Nearest Neighbors (ANN) algorithms, such as HNSW, to fetch approximate nearest neighbors to the query embedding.

 Instead of performing an ANN search with the original query, you perform the search with the transformed query (transformed using the trained adapter model).
-The results are significantly better because the transformed query embeddings are designed to be closer to the relevant text chunks.
+The results are significantly better because the transformed query embeddings are intended to be closer to the relevant text chunks.

 # 📄License